mtumilowicz/rust-rocket-workshop/README.txt

         * static
             * not something Go or Java have
             * perform using monomorphization
+                * process of turning generic code into specific code by filling in the concrete types that are used when compiled
                 * example
                     ```
                     impl Foo for u8 { ... }